cybnity/foundation/implementations-line/systems/modules/local-env/README.md

 Use the xxxx-labels.add.sh script dedicated to the used cluster for automatically re-assign the labels to cluster nodes.

 # NETWORKING MODULES
-Contain each module managing connectivity and/or traffic (e.g a loab balancing module) as reusable and standalone deployable module.
+Contain each module managing connectivity and/or traffic (e.g a load balancing module) as reusable and standalone deployable module.

 One sub-directory is defined per reusable module name.